FMotalleb/go_router_infused/README.md

 ## background

-this package was built as an extension on [go_router] ("https://pub.dev/packages/go_router")
+this package was built as an extension on [go_router]("https://pub.dev/packages/go_router")

 currently in this version(0.0.1) it only implements middleware

 since middlewares are not supported by default in this case an extended version of `GoRoute` is built (`GoRouteInfused`) that accepts middlewares

-middlewares use [provider] ("https://pub.dev/packages/provider") to attach middleware's result to the context.
+middlewares use [provider]("https://pub.dev/packages/provider") to attach middleware's result to the context.

 its simple to migrate to `GoRouteInfused`, since it uses all parameters of `GoRoute`